oracle/python-cx_Oracle/doc/src/connection.rst

     .. note::

-        Do not close the connection before the subscription object is deleted or the subscription object will not be deregistered in the database.
+        The subscription can be deregistered in the database by calling the function :meth:`~Connection.unsubscribe()`.
+If this method is not called and the connection that was used to create the subscription is explictly closed using the function :meth:`~Connection.close()`, the subscription will not be deregistered in the database.
-        This is done automatically if connection.close() is never called.

 .. attribute:: Connection.tnsentry